innolitics/rdm/rdm/init_files/documents/software_design_specification.md

 # SOUP Software Items

-This section enumerates the SOUP software items present within {{ system.project_name }}.
+This section enumerates the SOUP software items present within {{ device.name }}.

 {% for s in soup %}
 ## {{ s.title }}